 ABSTRACT

-Sub-Saharan Africa has a large number of people suffering from malnutrition.
+Sub-Saharan Africa has a large population suffering from malnutrition.
 With a growth rate of ≈ 2.7% per year, this number is constantly increasing.
-Added to this challenge are the effects of climate change, which are impacting the yields of crops that are part of our dietary habits.
+Added to this challenge are the effects of climate change, which are impacting the yield of crops that are part of our dietary habits.
 One of these crops is cowpea, which requires increasing use of chemical inputs (synthetic pesticides) due to pest attacks.
 The aim of this study is to test the effectiveness of a biopesticide on cowpea growth and yield.
-To do this, a complete block with three replications was set up in two localities for two successive years, using the Fekem and Lori varieties respectively.
-The control was the plot treated with PACHA.
-Growth parameters and yield were observed.
+To do this, a complete block with three replications was set up in two localities for two successive years, using the Fekem and Lori varieties.
+The control was the plots treated with PACHA.
+Growth parameters and yield were recorded.
 The results show that there is no significant difference between the parameters studied at each site for the two varieties.
 Consequently, the chemical treatment can be replaced by the biopesticide.

 Keywords: Climate change, sub-Saharan Africa, cowpea, biopesticide.